Catherine Duleep Singh: Biography

 Singh was born on 27 October 1871 at Elveden Hall, Suffolk, in England.
 She was the second daughter of Maharaja Duleep Singh and Bamba Müller.
 She had an elder sister Bamba Sofia Jindan (1869–1957), a younger sister Sophia Alexandra (1876–1948), three brothers – Victor Albert Jay (1866–1918), Frederick Victor (1868–1926), and Albert Edward Alexander (1879–1942), and two half-sisters – Pauline Alexandra (1887–1941) and Ada Irene Beryl (1889–1926) by Duleep Singh's second marriage, to Ada Douglas Wetherill.
 Sophia was the best known of the sisters as she was an active suffragette.

 In 1886 her father attempted to move to India with his daughters but was prevented from entering India and forced to return from Aden.
 Catherine and her sisters then stayed at Folkestone, at 21 Clifton Street.
 Initially, Queen Victoria had desired to put them under the care of Lady Login but on the advice of the India Office in London their care was entrusted to Arthur Oliphant and his wife; Oliphant's father had worked as an equerry.
 It was during this period that the princess was introduced to Fräulein Lina Schäfer, a German teacher and governess from Kassel who was twelve years her senior.
-The Princess then developed a deep and intimate bond with Schäfer that lasted until the latter's death.
+The Princess then developed a deep bond with Schäfer that lasted until the latter's death.

 Singh and her older sister Bamba were educated at Somerville College, Oxford.
 During this period she received private instruction in violin and singing.
 She was also given swimming lessons.
 She was considered the prettiest among the three sisters; she and her sisters were debutantes at Buckingham Palace in 1895, dressed gracefully in fashionable white silk.
-Like her sister Sophia, Catherine Hilda Duleep Singh also became a suffragist.
+Like her sister Sophia, Catherine also became a suffragist.
 She was a member of the Fawcett Women's Suffrage Group and the National Union of Women's Suffrage Societies (NUWSS), also known as the Suffragists.

 In 1903, she toured India, went to her ancestral home in Lahore and other places such as Kashmir, Dalhousie, Simla, and Amritsar.
 She also visited the princely states of Kapurthala, Nabha, Jind, and Patiala and interacted with both the royalty and the local people.
-After her return from India in March 1904 she lived in Europe with her former governess Lina Schäfer in the Black Forest in Kassel and in Dresden and also visited her family in Switzerland.
+After her return from India in March 1904 she lived in Europe with her former governess Lina Schäfer in the Black Forest, in Kassel and in Dresden and also visited her family in Switzerland.